richiejp/ltp-sparse-pres/markdown/20-template-slides.md

 <!-- .slide: data-state="normal" id="sendmsg03-2" data-timing="20s" data-menu-title="The TST_RET and TST_ERR check" -->
 # The `TST_RET` and `TST_ERR` check

-- Helper macros like `TEST` and the `TST_EXP_*` write to these globals
+- Macros like `TEST` and the `TST_EXP_*` write to these globals.
+This allows the test author to freely call API functions which may write to `errno`
-- Only test code should write to these to avoid silently overwriting an error value
-- Various library functions were using the `TEST` macro or modifying the vars directly
+- Various library functions were using the `TEST` macro or modifying the vars directly.
+Thus defeating (part of) their objective

 E.g.